 The rock inscription is located on a rock cliff near the Madenköy village (also known as Bolkar Maden, Bulgarmaden) of Adana, south of the road between Ulukışla and Çiftehan.
-The location is about 20 km northwest of the Clician Gates (Gülek Pass on the Taurus mountains) and about 30 km east of İvriz.
-The hieroglyphic Luwian inscription is about 400 meters above the road and covers an area of 1.5 meter by 1.3 meter.
-It mentions the name of the ruler Tarhunaza who is apparently a vassal of King Warpalawa of Tuwana (see İvriz and Bor).
-The text indicates that Tarhunaza received the Mount Muti (possibly Bolkar Mountain) as a gift from Warpalawa, and Tarhunaza thanks him and the gods.
-He also advices future rulers to make offerings, and adds a protective curse against anybody who damages the inscription.
+The location is about 20 km northwest of the Clician Gates (Gülek Pass) and about 30 km east of İvriz.
+The Hieroglyphic Luwian inscription is about 400 meters above the road and covers an area of 1.5 meter by 1.3 meter.
+It mentions the name of Tarhunaza who is apparently a subject of King Warpalawa of Tuwana (see İvriz and Bor).
+The text indicates that Tarhunza received the Mount Muti (possibly Bolkar Mountain) as a gift from Warpalawa, and Tarhunaza thanks him and the gods.
+He also advices those who may rule over Mount Muti in the future to make offerings, and adds a protective curse against anybody who damages the inscription.
 It is dated to the second half of the 8th century BCE.

 J. David Hawkins, 2000.

 Ertuğrul Anıl, 2011.